Unit 731: Prisoners and victims

 At least 3,000 men, women, and children—of which at least 600 every year were provided by the Kenpeitai—were subjected to Unit 731 experimentation conducted at the Pingfang camp alone, not including victims from other medical experimentation sites such as Unit 100.
 Although 3,000 internal victims is the widely accepted figure in the literature, former Unit member Okawa Fukumatsu claims that there were at least 10,000 victims of internal experiments at the Unit, he himself vivisecting thousands.

 According to A. S. Wells, the majority of victims were Chinese, with a lesser percentage being Russian, Mongolian, and Korean.
 They may also have included a small number of European, American, Indian, Australian, and New Zealander prisoners of war (see also Allied prisoners of war in Japan).
 A member of the Yokusan Sonendan paramilitary political youth branch, who worked for Unit 731, stated that not only were Chinese, Russians, and Koreans present, but also Americans, British, and French people.
 Sheldon H. Harris documented that the victims were generally political dissidents, communist sympathizers, ordinary criminals, impoverished civilians, and the mentally disabled.
 Author Seiichi Morimura estimates that almost 70 percent of the victims who died in the Pingfang camp were Chinese (both military and civilian), while close to 30 percent of the victims were Russian.

+Searches of the National Archives Administration of China and provincial archives in Heilongjiang and Jilin yielded information on 1,463 people, mostly members of the anti-Japanese resistance, who were arrested by the Kwantung Army in Hunchun and sent to Unit 731 as "special transfers".
+Of these, 318 were identified by name, including 25 individuals from the Soviet Union, Korea, and Mongolia.

 A sketch of the prison cells drawn by a Unit 731 staff member.
 The octagon represents the pressure chamber.